Spain: Landscapes from the Camino de Santiago

 Included Meals: Breakfast, Lunch, Dinner

-Cangas de Onís; 4-6 miles, easy to moderate.
-4 miles, easy, optional loop above Cangas de Onís; 1.5 miles, moderate
+Cangas de Onís; 4-7 miles, easy to moderate.
+4 miles, easy, optional loop above Cangas de Onís

-After lunch on your own, you retrace your steps back to the parador to meet a local shepherd, his border collie, and their rare Xalda sheep.
-Your new friends demonstrate the fine art of sheep-herding, showing you how these highly trained dogs communicate with man and sheep.
+After your included lunch at a local “llagar,” you retrace your steps back to the parador to meet a local shepherd, his border collie, and his rare Xalda sheep.
+Your new friends demonstrate the fine art of sheepherding, an amazing display of how these highly trained dogs communicate with both humans and sheep.

 After a bountiful breakfast, travel to a gorgeous overlook to admire panoramas of mountains and sea.
 From here, you descend to the beach through misty pine groves, lush heather, and fields strewn with rocks.
-If weather allows, enjoy a beach picnic to close out the morning.
-Then, travel to Castilla and León.
+You will walk Camino Norte, past a few scenic ocean views with dramatic cliffs, before you gather with your group for a typical Asturian lunch.
+Then, travel by shuttle to Castilla and León.
 We’ll break up the three-hour drive with scenic stops along the way.

-Arrive in Villafranca de Bierzo, the region’s “Little Compostela.”
-Dripping with medieval and Jacobean character, this charming town is one of Spain’s official Assets of Cultural Interest for its enormous monumental complex.
-It has also historically welcomed pilgrims who are too ill or injured to continue to Santiago de Compostela.
-During a walk with your guides, discover its 16th-century castle and the Collegiate Church of Santa Maria.
+At the end of today’s journey you arrive in Villafranca de Bierzo, the region’s “Little Compostela.”
+Dripping with medieval and Jacobean character, this charming town is one of Spain’s official Assets of Cultural Interest for its enormous complex.
+It also historically welcomed pilgrims who were too ill or injured to continue to Santiago de Compostela.
+During a walk with your leaders, discover its 16th-century castle and the Collegiate Church of Santa Maria.
 At the Church of Santiago the Apostle, step through the Door of Forgiveness, which offers those injured pilgrims the same indulgence they receive at the door at the Cathedral of Santiago de Compostela.

-The remainder of the day is free for you to relax by the pool, take a sauna, or unwind with a glass of wine on an outdoor terrace.
-Enjoy local dishes from Castilla and León, accompanied with local wine from Bierzo at your leisure in the hotel restaurant.
+The remainder of the day is free for you to relax by the pool, take a sauna, or unwind with a glass of wine at an outdoor terrace.
+This evening, enjoy local dishes from Castilla and León, accompanied by local wine from Bierzo in the hotel restaurant.

 Included Meals: Breakfast, Lunch, Dinner